Prem Behari Narain Raizada

 Prem Behari Narain Raizada (1901–1966) was an Indian calligrapher.
 He is notable for being the calligrapher who hand-wrote the Constitution of India.

 Biography

-Raizada was born in December 1901 to a family of calligraphers.
+Prem Behari Narain Raizada was born in December 1901 to a Saxena Kayastha family of calligraphers.
 His mother and father both died when he was young and so Raizada was raised by his grandfather - himself a scholar of English and Persian - who would teach Raizada the art of Indian calligraphy.
 Raizada would go on to study at St. Stephen's College in Delhi, where he continued to refine his calligraphic skills.